pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/process-journal.md

 - I see that Phaser 3 is out now which is... good?
 But it looks like it's pretty radically changed from the 2.x series which makes me leery of jumping into it.
 Also this makes me think: yikes in terms of teaching it for CART263 actually.
 Will have to think about that.
 - Investigating Phaser 3 a bit more reading its updates etc...
 I guess it would make sense to migrate just in terms of needing to learn it at some point anyway for any 2D stuff I'm going to do?
 I can do the basic tutorials and then use those as the basis for presenting something to class while simultaneously using what I learn to work on this game?
 It'll delay the output of the game for a bit, but I think that's probably fine anyway.
 Double whammy?
 - So the next step really for this game is going to be to do Phaser 3 tutorials and learn that, which I'll look forward to!

+---

+# Sunday, 13 January 2019, 13:12PM

+Reporting in.
+I've settled into using Phaser 3 and it's going fine with my existing knowledge of version 2.
+There have been things to learn, but this is such a simple game and the Phaser 3 framework is pretty similar to the previous, so it's not that hard to adjust myself to it.
+(By the way I resolved the teaching part of this by just not promising to teach Phaser - it was a ridiculous scale of thing to teach anyway.)

+At this point I have Sisyphus all but done, which is a good feeling.
+Some nice moments of realisation along the way about the instructions ([41a9fe3](https://github.com/pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/commit/41a9fe39aa586e5055258585cc011da8f90367e7)) and the issue of indicating Sisyphus's goal ([529e09c](https://github.com/pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/commit/529e09c83045b9f63c3a1e27fa0bf45102ee76aa)).

+Looking ahead I can see there will be various potential issues of separating out animations, because in many of the games the animations are coupled all together (e.g. Tantalus).
+Given I now need independent control of two elements per scene, it'll often be the case that they need to animate separately (Sisyphus is an exception because he's locked to the boulder).
+So this project will require some animation stuff, which is fine.

+Don't foresee any major bumps as yet.
+Phaser 3 has come to me faster than expected, which I'm happy about for sure.